 He has also won the IAAO Presidential Citation (2009), the IAAO Verne W. Pottorff, CAE, Professional Designee of Year award (2014), the Outstanding VAAO Member Award (1995), and the VAAO Certificate of Appreciation in 1997, 1998, and 1999.
 He was president of VAAO in 2018, director of VAAO from 2010 to 2012, and the Chair of the VAAO Education Committee in 1999.

 Scott Teruya, AAS

 Scott K. Teruya, AAS is a member of the IAAO Board of Directors, representing Region 1.
-Outside of IAAO he was recently been appointed by County Mayor Mike Victorino to serve as County of Maui's Director of Finance as of January 1, 2019.
+Outside of IAAO he was appointed by County Mayor Mike Victorino to serve as County of Maui's Director of Finance as of January 1, 2019.

 Since 1997, he has worked for the Department of Finance, Real Property Tax Division, and served as its County Administrator since 2007.
 He also has seven years of private fee appraisal experience and is a Certified Residential Appraiser for the State of Hawaii and also has a Real Estate Salesperson license.

 He has been an IAAO member since 2001 and was the IAAO Member of the Year in 2014.
 He received an Assessment Administration Specialist.
 He has served on the IAAO Chapter and Affiliates Committee, the GIS/CAMA Technologies Conference Committee, and has served as President of the Hawaii Chapter of IAAO.